 Sport via ferrata are mostly difficult routes in exposed terrain.
 It is not uncommon for tours of this kind to run through overhangs.
 Although sport via ferrata also have a continuous wire rope as a safety device, they often do not require additional steps and are therefore not suitable for inexperienced persons.

-Via ferrata are thus clearly distinct from hiking, since self-securing is absolutely necessary.
-Via ferrata also have little to do with sport or alpine climbing, since here you are not using a rope and companion safety devices, but only securing yourself to the wire rope.
+Via ferratas are thus clearly distinct from hiking, since self-securing is absolutely necessary.
+They also have little to do with sport or alpine climbing, since here you are not using a rope and safety devices, but only securing yourself to the wire rope.
 In order to be able to roughly assess in advance whether one is up to the difficulty of a climb, there is a standardized scale of difficulty ranging from A (easy) to F (more than extremely difficult).